How do you know if someone is a runner? I’m surprised you have to ask because our non-stop chatter about it is usually quick giveaway!

 - You await Marathon Monday like others do the Super Bowl (and you’re ridiculously unproductive at work watching it)

-- You aren’t deterred by bad weather, you’re ready to feel like a bad ass or get creative.
+- You aren’t deterred by running bad weather, you’re ready to feel like a bad ass or get creative.

 - You know it’s not weird to run back and forth in front of your house to get to round numbers.
 Only psychos leave things at 4.27.